Jack Evans (Australian politician)

 John Gordon "Jack" Evans (28 November 1928 – 2 October 2009) was an Australian businessman and politician who served as an Australian Democrats senator for Western Australia from 1983 to June 1985.

 Early life

-Evans was born in the Wheatbelt town of Southern Cross, Western Australia He was the eldest of three sons born to Bill Evans, a locomotive fireman, and his wife Rita.
+Evans was born in the Wheatbelt town of Southern Cross He was the eldest of three sons born to Bill Evans, a locomotive fireman, and his wife Rita.
 He was educated at North Cottesloe Primary School, Northam High School and Midland Technical School.
 A fellow student at Northam was the talented athlete Shirley Strickland with whom he was to maintain a lifelong friendship.

 He obtained a position managing sporting and other recreational activities at the Railway Institute in Perth and, in 1953, married Margaret Michel.
 They had two children, a daughter and a son.
 He became an electrical goods retailer in Perth and later the UK before returning to practise in Perth until the early 1980s as a management consultant specialising in corporate mergers and acquisitions.